 Graduate Assistantships and Fellowships

-More than 70 percent of full-time FNRM graduate students receive partial or full support through graduate research or teaching assistantships.
+More than 70 percent of full-time SRM graduate students receive partial or full support through graduate research or teaching assistantships.
 Awards range from $11,060 to $27,000 per year.
 All fully supported students receive tuition scholarships and health insurance.
-In addition to assistantships, FNRM annually awards several fellowships, based on students’ accomplishments and promise for future professional and personal development.
+In addition to assistantships, SRM annually awards several fellowships, based on students' accomplishments and promise for future professional and personal development.
 We also offer some graduate student stipends to support semester-long and summer internship experiences.
+Those interested in joining the department as a graduate student are encouraged to connect to the faculty member they would like to work with to learn about current funding opportunities.

-The Department of Forest and Natural Resources Management offers two (2) types of assistantships: Graduate Assistantships and Research Assistantships.
+The Department of Sustainable Resources Management offers two (2) types of assistantships: Graduate Assistantships and Research Assistantships.

 Assistantships are awarded to students who have demonstrated scholarship and academic promise, and whose education and experience enable them to assist in the teaching and research mission of the college through laboratory or classroom instruction and research.
 Students who obtain an assistantship qualify for a tuition waiver, a stipend, and may be eligible for health insurance.
 The stipend amounts range from $9,446 to $18,000 (for 20 hours per week of service) per academic year.
 Students who hold an assistantship must be enrolled for full-time study as defined by graduate policies and be making satisfactory progress toward completing their degree.